nik-don/nik-don/README.md

 ## Learning Journey

-- Diving deep into React and its ecosystem to create interactive web applications
-- Continuously improving my Go skills and exploring its potential for backend development
+- **Frontend Development:** Building projects to enhance frontend expertise using React.
+- **Backend Development:** Developing applications in Go, focusing on simplicity and efficiency.
-- Embracing the challenges of Rust and striving to write robust and error-proof code
+- **Learning Rust 🦀:** Learning to write robust, reliable code.
+- **Continuous Learning:** Exploring new frameworks and libraries to expand my expertise.
+- **Open to Opportunities:** Seeking meaningful projects to contribute to and grow as a developer.
-- Participating in the [01 Founders Fellowship](https://github.com/nik-don/01-founders) & [42 London](https://42london.com/) to collaborate with fellow developers and expand my knowledge
+- **Collaborative Learning:** Engaging with peers through [01 Founders Fellowship](https://github.com/nik-don/01-founders) & [42 London](https://42london.com/) to collaborate with other developers.

-I'm passionate about crafting efficient and reliable software solutions.
-With a strong foundation in Go and a growing expertise in Rust, I'm excited to tackle complex problems and contribute to impactful projects.
+Learning Go and Rust to build software that works.
+I love creating things and am focused on turning ideas into solid, reliable code.

-Feel free to explore my repositories and provide any feedback or suggestions.
-I'm always eager to learn from the community and collaborate with like-minded developers!
+Feel free to explore my repositories.
+I'm open to feedback and collaboration opportunities.

 <!--
 - ⚡ Next.js > Vue > React